If you’re a guy and you have puffy nipples, it’s embarrassing.

 Therefore, it’s best if you start off with my free beginner bodyweight program and train your way to 30 diamond push ups from home.

-Once you’ve done that, you can look into a more advanced training program that includes the low cable fly as one of the key movements for the upper chest.
+Once you’ve mastered those two exercises, you can look into a more advanced training program that includes the low cable fly as one of the key movements for the upper chest.

 Another thing I want to point out in regards to training is exercises that target the lower chest.

 You want to avoid lower chest exercises because the puffiness of the nipple is in the lower part of the chest so when you get stronger on the bench press, you develop the muscles in the lower part of the chest and make your puffy nipples look bigger!

 One of the most popular lower chest exercises is that flat barbell bench press and any other flat variation of benching.